hannahcgunderman/personal-site/README.md

-# This is the personal website of Dr. Hannah C. Gunderman, a Knoxville-based geographer and research data management librarian.
+# This is the personal website of Dr. Hannah C. Gunderman, a Pittsburgh-based Research Data Management Consultant and Faculty Librarian.